 The content of this course will focus on the different MYP Global Contexts.
-Students will develop their knowledge of globalization and sustainability by looking at the impact that one global community can have on another.
+Some examples of how those Global Contexts will be addressed are: Students will develop their knowledge of globalization and sustainability by looking at the impact that one global community can have on another.
 Science and technical innovation will be looked at through students looking into the science of how the human brain works and processes information.
 By looking at how interactions affect people, students will delve into the concept of identities and relationships.
 By looking at how cultures are connected through time, students will explore the MYP concept of orientation in time and space.
 The concept of fairness and development will be examined through looking at how people can create change through speaking.
 Finally, students will look both at how they create, and how others create to get a firmer grasp on the concept of personal and cultural expression.

 IV.
-Texts
+Texts: